1988 Winnetka attacks: Final year

-During this time Dann began working as a babysitter and placed advertisements around the neighborhood for her services.
+During this time Laurie Dann began working as a babysitter and placed advertisements around the neighborhood for her services.
 Some clients thought well of her.
 However, others made complaints to police about damage to their furniture and the theft of food and clothes.
 Despite these complaints, no charges were filed.
 Dann's father paid for damages in one case.

 In the summer of 1987, Dann sublet a university apartment in Evanston, Illinois.
 Once again, her strange behavior was noted, including riding up and down in elevators for hours, wearing rubber gloves to touch metal and leaving meat to rot in sofa cushions.
 She took no classes at the university.
 That autumn, Dann claimed she had received threatening letters from Russell and that he had sexually assaulted her in a parking lot, but police did not believe her claims.
 A few weeks later, she purchased a .32-caliber Smith & Wesson Model 30-1 revolver.

 With her mental condition deteriorating, Dann and her family sought specialized help.
 In January 1988 she moved back to Wisconsin to live in a student residence while being observed by a psychiatrist who specialized in OCD.
 She had already begun taking clomipramine, a drug for OCD, and her new psychiatrist increased the dosage, adding lithium carbonate to reduce her mood swings and initiating behavioral therapy to work on her phobias and ritualistic behaviors.
 Despite the intervention, Dann's strange behavior continued, including riding elevators for long periods, changing television channels repetitively and an obsession with "good" and "bad" numbers.
 She gained a reputation on campus as "the psycho elevator lady."
 There were also concerns about whether Dann was bulimic.